About PCI Health & Movement Sciences

 Inclusiveness and equity

 PCI is committed to equity and inclusion at all stages of the scientific article review process.
-PCI strives to attract more underrepresented individuals in academia among the authors submitting preprints to PCI, and reviewers, as well as among PCI recommenders and managing board members.
-Underrepresentation can relate to a variety of factors including gender, geographical location, and career stage.
+PCI strives to attract more underrepresented individuals in academia among the authors submitting preprints to PCI, and reviewers, as well as among PCI recommenders and Managing Board members.
+Underrepresentation can relate to a variety of factors, including gender, geographical location, and career stage.

-Specific recommendations are made to reviewers, recommenders, and managing board members to increase equity and inclusiveness in each of their tasks.
+Specific recommendations are made to reviewers, recommenders, and Managing Board members to increase equity and inclusiveness in each of their tasks.

 Tools to increase equity and inclusiveness: